lostella/libForBES/README.md

 `opt.variant` | string | 'global' | 'basic': Use the basic algorithm<br> 'global': Use the **global** variant<br> 'fast': Use the **fast** variant
 `opt.linesearch` | string | method dependant | Line search strategy to use.
 Can select between: <br> 'armijo' (default for 'sd') <br> 'nonmonotone-armijo' (default for 'bb') <br> 'hager-zhang' (default for the rest) <br> 'lemarechal' <br> 'fletcher'

-## Authors and contacts
+## Credits

-ForBES is currently developed by Lorenzo Stella (`lorenzo.stella -at- imtlucca.it`) and Panagiotis Patrinos (`panagiotis.patrinos -at- imtlucca.it`).
+ForBES is developed by Lorenzo Stella [`lorenzo.stella-at-imtlucca.it`] and Panos Patrinos [`panagiotis.patrinos -at- imtlucca.it`].
 Any feedback, bug report or suggestion for future improvements is more than welcome.
+We recommend using the [issue tracker](https://github.com/lostella/ForBES/issues) to report bugs.